Comic book convention: The 1970s and explosive growth

 The 1971 Comic Art Convention (held July 2–4 at the Statler Hilton Hotel, New York City) was notable for being the convention credited by Will Eisner for his return to comics:

 Nostalgia '72, held July 22–23, 1972, at the Pick-Congress Hotel, was the first Chicago-area comics and collectibles convention.
 Produced by Nancy Warner, the show had about 2,000 attendees.
-That show evolved into the Chicago Comicon (now known as Wizard World Chicago), and attracts more than 70,000 attendees annually.
+That show evolved into the Chicago Comicon (now known as Fan Expo Chicago), and has been known to attract as many as 70,000 attendees annually.

 The Angoulême International Comics Festival debuted in Angoulême, France, in January 1974.
 10,000 attendees made it the most successful inaugural comic book festival to that date.
 1974 also saw the first OrlandoCon, organized by regional chairman of the National Cartoonists Society Jim Ivey; guests included C. C. Beck, Roy Crane, Hal Foster, Ron Goulart, and Les Turner.
 OrlandoCon ran annually for 20+ years until 1994.

 In 1976, there were 20 comic book conventions held throughout the United States; many of them attracted thousands of attendees.
-Around this time specialized shows began popping up, focusing on such topics as underground comics, EC Comics, women in comics, and individual creators like Frank Frazetta.
+About this time specialized shows began being organized, emphasizing on such topics as so-called "underground comics", EC Comics, women in comics, and individual creators like Frank Frazetta.

 In August 1979, FantaCo Enterprises publisher Thomas Skulan produced FantaCon '80 at The Egg convention center, Empire State Plaza, in Albany, New York.
 The first annual Albany-area horror and comic book convention, FantaCon ran annually until 1990.

 Creation Entertainment spreads its wings

-Beginning around 1980, Creation Entertainment expanded its conventions beyond New York, producing cons in San Francisco and Washington, D.C.
-By 1983, the company was the leading producer of comic book conventions nationwide.
+Beginning about 1980, Creation Entertainment expanded its conventions beyond New York, producing cons in San Francisco and Washington, D.C.
+By 1983, the company was the main producer of comic book conventions nationwide.
 For instance, in 1986, Creation produced large-scale comics conventions in at least six cities, including Philadelphia, Los Angeles, New York City, San Francisco, Washington, D.C., and New Brunswick, New Jersey.
 (The New York show featured a special tribute to Marvel Comics' 25th anniversary; guests included Stan Lee and Jim Shooter.)

-During this time, Creation branched out from comics and began producing conventions in the horror and science fiction genres; it was particularly known for its Doctor Who conventions.
-After 1988, the company stopped producing comic book conventions to focus on its other, more profitable, fan conventions.
+During this time, Creation branched out from comics and began producing conventions for the genres of horror and science fiction; it was known particularly for its Doctor Who conventions.
+After 1988, the company stopped producing comic book conventions to emphasize its other, more profitable, fan conventions.